DATA PROTECTION AND PRIVACY NOTICE

 Your information is not shared with third parties.
 If we wish to use any personal information for a new purpose, (such as crediting you for a photograph or newsletter article) we will seek your consent prior to doing so.

-Memberships’ contact details are kept indefinitely until members request that their information be deleted, or contact details are no longer valid (two consecutive Failure Delivery notices for email addresses).
+Memberships’ contact details are kept until members request that their information be deleted, or contact details are no longer valid (two consecutive Failure Delivery notices for email addresses).

 Your rights and your personal data